Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Multi-transonicity in black hole accretion: retrospective and contemporary aspects

-The full general relativistic formalism introduced by \cite{lu85,lu86} and \cite{fuk87} was followed by \cite{sandy-kerr-1,sandy-kerr-2} where a non relativistic calculation for the shock formation for accretion (in the hydrostatic equilibrium in the vertical direction -- the flow model we consider in our persent work) and other issues were incorporated within the relativistic framework and some of the results valid for the isothermal flow had directly been applied to study the polytropic flow without adequate justification.
-Some of such discrepancies has recently been modified by \cite{mondal}. \cite{c90,lyyy97a,lyyy97b,ly98,lugu} used the general relativistic shock condition to study the multi-transonic flow for the conical model \footnote{The conical model for the accretion was first introduced in \cite{az81} for flow under the influence of the \cite{pw80} black hole potential.}. \cite{pa97} studied the general relativistic accretion for multi-transonic flow but the shock issues were not dealt in detail.
-While all the above works dealt with the polytropic accretion, shock transition in general relativistic isothermal flow was discussed in \cite{ky94,yk95,ydl96}.
-Shocked accretion for MHD flows in Kerr geometry has also been studied by various authors \citep{trft2002,tgfrt2006,ftt2007}.
+The full general relativistic formalism introduced by \cite{lu85,lu86} and \cite{fuk87} was followed by \cite{sandy-kerr-1,sandy-kerr-2} where a non relativistic calculation for the shock formation for accretion and other related issues were erroneously incorporated within the relativistic framework and some of the results valid for the isothermal flow had directly been applied to study the polytropic flow without appropriate justification. \cite{lyyy97a,lyyy97b,ly98,lugu} used the general relativistic shock condition to study the multi-transonic flow for the conical model\footnote{The conical model for the accretion was first introduced in \cite{az81} for flow under the influence of the \cite{pw80} black hole potential.}. \cite{pa97} studied the general relativistic accretion for multi-transonic flow but the shock formation mechanism was not studied in sufficient detail.
+While all the above works concentrated on polytropic accretion, shock transitions in general relativistic isothermal flows were discussed in \cite{ky94,yk95,ydl96}.
+Shocked accretion for MHD flows in Kerr geometry has also been studied \citep{trft2002,tgfrt2006,ftt2007}.

 Meanwhile, it was realized that it is instructive to incorporate an expression for the flow thickness for flow in hydrostatic equilibrium in the vertical direction such that the corresponding flow equation will remain non singular on the horizon.
 Both the thin accretion disc as well as the quasi-spherical flow structure can be accommodated using such a disc height. \cite{discheight} provided such an expression for the general flow structure.
 The disc height introduced by \cite{discheight} had further been modified to study the multi-transonic flow structure around Kerr black holes in \cite{bdw04,gkrd07,das-czerny-2012-new-astronomy}.